 In This Article:

-Please keep in mind this will only work on a Cloud Server or Bare Metal Servers.
+Please keep in mind this will only work on a Cloud Server or a Baremetal Server.
 Make sure your drive is empty before installing Vesta Control Panel.
 Data Migration is available with our Managed Hosting team.

 The Vesta Control Panel runs under the following operating systems:

 - CentOS 5, 6, and 7

 - Debian 7, 8 and 9

 Before installing Vesta, you may need to install prerequisites.
 For Ubuntu, these include: curl, gnupg, gnupg2, and gnupg1.

 - SSH into your server as root.